-Transfer of staff
+237 Transfer of staff

-237.(1) The purpose of this section is to transfer officers and employees of Queensland Corrections to the public service because of the change to the chief executive's functions under the Juvenile Justice Legislation
+(1) The purpose of this section is to transfer officers and employees of Queensland Corrections to the public service because of the change to the chief executive's functions under the Juvenile Justice Legislation Amendment Act 1998.

-106 Section 18N (Disclosable caution and community conference agreement-later childhood offence) or 18O (Disclosable caution and community conference agreement-later adulthood offence)

-107 Section 198 (Show cause hearing)

-- (2) On the commencement of this section, the following persons become public service employees employed in the department- - (a) persons who, immediately before the commencement, were officers or employees of Queensland Corrections employed as members of the staff of detention centres; - (b) persons decided by the Governor in Council who, immediately before the commencement, were employed by Queensland Corrections. - (3) Appointments for subsection (2) are to be made under the Public Service Act 1996. - (4) The remuneration under the Public Service Act 1996 of a person under an appointment under subsection (3) must not be less than the remuneration to which the person would have been entitled if the person's employment as an officer or employee of Queensland Corrections had continued. - (5) The person may claim against the department all entitlements accrued as an officer or employee of Queensland Corrections. - (6) The person's leave entitlements are to be calculated as if previous service as an officer of the public service and service as an officer or employee of the Queensland Corrective Services Commission or Queensland Corrections and service as a public service employee were continuous service as a public service employee. - (7) To remove any doubt, it is declared that for this section an officer or employee of Queensland Corrections includes a person appointed under a fixed-term contract of employment. - (8) In this section-
+(2) On the commencement of this section, the following persons become public service employees employed in the department-

+- (a) persons who, immediately before the commencement, were officers or employees of Queensland Corrections employed as members of the staff of detention centres; - (b) persons decided by the Governor in Council who, immediately before the commencement, were employed by Queensland Corrections.

+(3) Appointments for subsection (2) are to be made under the Public Service Act 1996.

+(4) The remuneration under the Public Service Act 1996 of a person under an appointment under subsection (3) must not be less than the remuneration to which the person would have been entitled if the person's employment as an officer or employee of Queensland Corrections had continued.

+(5) The person may claim against the department all entitlements accrued as an officer or employee of Queensland Corrections.

+(6) The person's leave entitlements are to be calculated as if previous service as an officer of the public service and service as an officer or employee of the Queensland Corrective Services Commission or Queensland Corrections and service as a public service employee were continuous service as a public service employee.

-Amendment Act 1998.
+(7) To remove any doubt, it is declared that for this section an officer or employee of Queensland Corrections includes a person appointed under a fixed-term contract of employment.